BlenderVR/manual/manual/components/user-interface.rst

 Under Linux, this daemon becomes a real UNIX daemon (fork, close input and output ...).

 .. note::
-  The daemon script is included inside Blender-VR - you don't have to tweak it.
+  The daemon script is included inside BlenderVR - you don't have to tweak it.